The best early Black Friday deals you can shop right now

 Apple AirPods pro are pretty pricey but, thanks to Amazon’s early Black Friday sale, you can snap them up for a fraction of the cost.
 In our review of the earbuds, our tester said they “are a high-end pair of earphones that are difficult to find much fault in”.
 Retaining a similar design to the original AirPods (was £119, now £116, Amazon.co.uk), they feature Apple’s signature glossy white finish but come with three different sized silicone eartips, so you can find the perfect fit for you.
 As for the noise quality, our tester added that “it’s a sound topped by few rivals,” with an impressive active noise-cancelling function that shuts out ambient noise.
 Check out our guide to the best early Apple Black Friday deals, where you’ll find savings on iPhones, iPads, MacBooks and more.

 As well as fans and hair-styling tools, Dyson is renowned for its vacuums – but they don’t come cheap.
-Luckily for us, John Lewis & Partners has slashed the price on the V11 absolute model by £150 in its Black Friday sale.
+Luckily for us, Argos has slashed the price on the V11 absolute model by £160 in its Black Friday sale.
 The appliance came out on top over the Dyson V7 model in our head-to-head review, with our tester saying it “is the best cordless vacuum we’ve tried and moreover, is quite unlike anything else on the market”.
 They added: “It lasts longer on a single run, is more automated and has more features… In short, theV11 is the crème-de-la-crème of cordless vacs.”
 It’s a no brainer really.

 Ring wired video doorbell: Was £49, now £34, Amazon.co.uk